Centrality Measures in Networks: Developing a Taxonomy of Centrality Measures

 \subsubsection{Ordering Nodal Statistics}

+It is often useful to compare two vectors of some nodal statistic: for instance how does the neighborhood statistic for some node $i$ compare to that of some other node $i'$?

-It is often useful to compare nodal statistics.
-There are various ways to compare them depending on the application, but given that the applications all involve vectors in some Euclidean space, the default is to use the Euclidean partial order, so that $s\geq s'$ if it is at least as large in every entry.
+There are various ways to partially order vectors depending on the application, but given that the applications all involve vectors in some Euclidean space, the default is to use the Euclidean partial order, so that $s\geq s'$ if it is at least as large in every entry.

-Although the $\geq$ partial order will suffice for our main characterization theorems, in some cases it is useful to also compare nodal statistics using other partial orders that may make orderings in cases in which the Euclidean ordering does not.
+Although the $\geq$ partial order suffices for our main characterization theorems, in some cases it is useful to also compare the vectors of nodal statistics using other partial orders that are finer and make orderings in cases in which the Euclidean ordering does not.
 For example, because the total number of nodes in a connected network is fixed, and the neighborhood statistic measures the \emph{distribution} of nodes at different distances in the network, the statistics of two different nodes in a network according to the neighborhood statistic will not be comparable via the Euclidean partial ordering unless they are equal.